Welcome to The Melanated Mommy Tribe

 Meet Our Founder

-Mental & Behavioral Health Therapist, Licensed Clinical Social Worker, Doctorate of Social Work student, Birth Doula, Adjunct Professor, Black Maternal Mental Health Advocate, Wife, Mom, Daughter, Sister & Friend
+Mental & Behavioral Health Therapist, Licensed Clinical Social Worker, Certified Perinatal Mental Health Specialists, Doctorate of Social Work candidate, Birth Doula, Adjunct Professor, Black Maternal Mental Health Advocate & Expert, Wife, Mom, Daughter, Sister & Friend

-Kim is a DONA International trained birth doula, a Licensed Clinical Social Worker and an adjunct social work professor at the University of Alabama (Tuscaloosa).
+Kim is a Certified Perinatal Mental Health Specialist (PMH-C), DONA International trained birth doula, a Licensed Clinical Social Worker and an adjunct social work professor at the University of Alabama (Tuscaloosa).
 She is a wife and mommy to Amari & Kyleigh.
-She is a mental and behavioral health therapist with a niche for working with black mothers, from conception, throughout pregnancy, postpartum to those with adult children and everywhere in between.
+She is a mental and behavioral health therapist and her niche includes working with black mothers, from conception, throughout pregnancy, postpartum to those with adult children and everywhere in between.

 She has completed training in Advanced Perinatal Mental Health Psychotherapy and has a certification in Perinatal Mood and Anxiety Disorders through Postpartum Support International.